nishaSahuU/Conversation/README.md

    ### Now Connecting Database

-4. Open a browser and go to URL “http://localhost/phpmyadmin/”
+4. Open phpmyadmin on your browser
 5. Then, click on databases tab
 6. Create database naming “blog” and then click on import tab
-7. Click on browse file and select “blog.sql” file which is inside “databasefile” folder
+7. Click on browse file and select “blog.sql” file from this repository
 8. Click on go.
 9. Open a browser and go to URL “http://localhost/Conversation/index.php”
 10. Now signup and login to create a blog.